Ceasar/Encyclopedia/src/adler_1966.rst

 .. |rule 2.1| replace:: Come to terms with the author

-.. |rule 2.2| replace:: Find the important sentences and grasp the author's
+.. |rule 2.2| replace:: Grasp the author's leading propositions
-                        leading propositions
-.. |rule 2.3| replace:: Locate or construct the basic arguments in the book by
+.. |rule 2.3| replace:: Locate or construct the basic arguments in the book
-                        finding them in the connection of sentences
 .. |rule 2.4| replace:: Determine which of his problems the author solved and
                         which he did not, and, of the latter, decide which the author knew he failed to solve